trecpodcasts/trecpodcasts.github.io/participant-instructions-2021.md

 #### Assessment of topical queries in the fixed-length segment retrieval task

-The submitted two-minute length segments will be judged by NIST assessors for their topical relevance to the topic description and their adherence to the reranking criteria.
+The submitted two-minute length segments will be judged by NIST assessors for their topical relevance to the topic description and each relevant topic will also be assess for their adherence to the reranking criteria.
 NIST assessors will have access to both the text transcript of the episode (including text before and after the text of the two-segment, which can be used as context) as well as the corresponding audio segment.

 For the adhoc submission, the assessments will be made on the PEGFB graded scale (Perfect, Excellent, Good, Fair, Bad) as follows: